RoboticsLabURJC/2020-phd-ruben-lucas/docs/_posts/2021-02-21-standarization.md

 ---
-title: "projects standarization (month 6 · Weeks 1 and 2)"
+title: "Projects standarization (month 6)"
 excerpt: "Standarizing the project folders and the exercises code structure"

 sidebar: